alecgargett/ag-rdmp/rdmp.md

 **Windows: Command prompt (cmd), Git Bash, Powershell and Terminal**

-These should be on your Windows system already, but you may wish to understand the difference between, for example from these two articles:
+These should be on your Windows system already, but you may wish to understand the difference between them, for example from these two articles:

 *   https://www.makeuseof.com/windows-terminal-vs-powershell/
 *   https://www.atlassian.com/git/tutorials/git-bash